AI Mind Reader - xelsed.ai

 openaiApiKey string

-Stores the decoded OpenAI API key used for authentication with the API
+Holds the decoded OpenAI API key used to authenticate requests to the Chat Completions API

 let openaiApiKey;

-Stores the XOR key (0x5A) used to decrypt the encoded API key
+The XOR key (a fixed byte value) used to scramble and unscramble the encoded API key

 const key = 0x5A;